lohba/block-explorer/README.md

 ## Features

 The site loads the most recent block which includes block number, time stamp and transaction counts.
-You can click into each block number to get further detail on the block.
+You can click into each block number to get further granualar detail on the block.